-As Filipinos, we take pride in our values because it reflects who we are as a people.
-We may recall our old tradition of community unity and participation through bayanihan, where neighbors would literally help carry your entire house to its new location.
-The values of helping each other and working together towards a common goal are deeply rooted in us, and it continues to manifest in present times.
+As Filipinos, we take pride in our values because it reflects who we are as a country.
+In this aforementioned tradition, people would literally help carry their neighbors entire house to a new location.
+While we’ll hardly see this form of bayanihan nowadays, the values of helping each other and working together towards a common goal are deeply rooted in us, and it continues to manifest in present times.

-Thankfully, we no longer need to break our backs carrying houses in order to care and help our community.
-There are numerous non-profit organizations, corporations, and even ordinary people who have decided to get engaged in order to contribute solutions to the needs of their communities.
+Thankfully, we no longer need to break our backs carrying houses in order to care and help each other.
+There are numerous non-profit organizations, corporations, and even ordinary people who are proactively contributing to fill the needs of various communities.

 The Citizen’s Disaster Response Center (CDRC) promotes community-based disaster management in the country through preparedness and mitigation, emergency relief, and rehabilitation programs in the most vulnerable areas.
 CDRC is based in Quezon City and is in need of volunteers who could be part in its disaster volunteer teams, emergency response work, resource generation, and partnership program.